mckelvey/instagram-node-lib/README.md

     npm install expresso
     npm install should

-In addition, either export or add to your shell profile your CLIENT_ID, CLIENT_SECRET, and CALLBACK_URL so that they are available during testing via process.env.
+In addition, either export or add to your shell profile your CLIENT_ID, CLIENT_SECRET, ACCESS_TOKEN (if applicable) and CALLBACK_URL so that they are available during testing.